 - palmetto, Florida

 A. Hi, Fran.
 What is involved is polishing away (rubbing away) the discolored surface to expose the fresh stainless steel.
-So, it's not a question of whether Barkeepers Friend will work -- it's a question of whether the depth of discoloration that must be polished away is practical to polish away with a mild abrasive and manual rubbing.
+So, it's not a question of whether Barkeepers Friend [affil. link to info/product on Amazon] will work -- it's a question of whether the depth of discoloration that must be polished away is practical to polish away with a mild abrasive and manual rubbing.

 By way of example, you don't need a steam shovel to dig a foundation for a house, you can dig the foundation yourself with a teaspoon, but it might take the better part of a lifetime :-)

-If the depth of discoloration is such that you need a power buffer and more aggressive abrasives to make the procedure practical, you may want to call a professional because these materials can easily remove the brushed look of the sink, or leave an objectionable shiny spot if you don't know exactly what you are doing.
+If the depth of discoloration is such that you need a power buffer and more aggressive abrasives to make the procedure practical, you may want to call a professional because these materials can easily remove the brushed look of the sink, or leave an objectionable shiny spot if you don't know exactly what you are doing; plus, power buffers are dangerous for the inexperienced.
 Good luck!

 July 10, 2009